developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/use/index.md

 2. The check-out screen appears, prompting to scan a barcode.
 When in the check-out screen, the user is prevented access to the device until check-out is performed.
 <img style="height:350px" src="checkout.png" /><i>Device check-out</i>

 3. Scan the barcode associated with the user by pressing the scan trigger or tapping on the barcode image on the screen.
-If the administrator has set a prefix string in the [barcode prefix option](../setup/#enablecheckoutcheckin), the barcode must contain the prefix specified for check-in to be successful.
+If the administrator has set a prefix string in the [barcode prefix option](../setup/#enablecheckoutcheckin), the barcode must contain the prefix specified for check-out to be successful.
 4. A message appears indicating the user is checked-out successfully.
 The app is placed in the background.
 5. The user is now associated with the device.  <br>
 <!-- -->